 While I used to enjoy wrapping each and every gift with love and care, between pets that want to play in the wrapping paper and ribbons and spying eyes from kids of all ages, it seems to have become an impossible task these days.

-For me, gift wrapping is a lifesaver!
+For me, free gift wrapping is a lifesaver!
 And I’m not alone.
 Besides just not being able to get it done, there are a lot of folks out there who despise wrapping gifts.
 Some have a natural touch for it, while others just can’t seem to figure it out.

 Free gift wrapping is a really nice gesture that will make your customers’ lives a little bit easier during this crazy time of year.
 And we’ll thank you for it by remembering your shop throughout the new year.